Table of Contents

 Hard money personal loans are often advertised to — and used as a tool for — house flippers, but other people may pursue a hard money personal loan as well.

 Let’s say someone wants to buy a house to flip, or a piece of land to use as a rental property.
 They may still be building their credit, or they may not have enough money for a down payment.
-They may have been turned down for a mortgage, or they may not want to apply for a mortgage, knowing that it’s a time-intensive process and their finances might not be as strong on paper as they know the bank would like.
+They may have been turned down for a mortgage, or they may not want to apply for a mortgage, knowing that it’s a time-intensive process and their finances might not be as strong on paper as the bank would like.

-Other things to be aware of regarding a hard money personal loan: Interest rates may be high and the loan term is much shorter than a mortgage.
+Other things to be aware of regarding a hard money personal loan: Interest rates may be high, and the loan term is much shorter than a mortgage.
 This comes with a fair amount of risk.

 Pros and Cons of Hard Money Personal Loans

-Pros of a hard money personal loan
+| Pros of a hard money personal loan | Cons of a hard money personal loan |

-Receive money fast Short loan payback period
+| Receive money fast | Short loan payback period |

-Flexibility in terms of credit score and overall financial picture High interest rates
+| Flexibility in terms of credit score and overall financial picture | High interest rates |

-Can use hard money for whatever you need the money for Possibility of losing property if you cannot fulfill the terms of the loan
+| Can be used for whatever you need the money for | Possible loss of property if the terms of the loan are not fulfilled |

-Personal Loans Versus Hard Money Loans
+Personal Loans vs Hard Money Personal Loans

-The primary difference between an unsecured personal loan and a hard money loan is that a hard money loan is secured.
+The primary difference between an unsecured personal loan and a hard money personal loan is that a hard money loan is secured.
 Both are personal loans, but using collateral for a personal loan means the loan is secured.

-Backed by a private individual or company Backed by a bank or other financial institution
+| Backed by a private individual or company | Backed by a bank or other financial institution |

-Credit checks and financial picture play a limited role in approval Credit check plays a large role in approval
+| Credit checks and financial picture play a limited role in approval | Credit checks play a large role in approval |

-Provides cash Provides cash
+| Provides cash | Provides cash |

-Is a Hard Money Personal Loan Right For You?
+Is a Hard Money Personal Loan Right for You?

 Hard money personal loans may be an option for certain financial needs.
 But, as with any personal loan, it’s important to weigh the pros and cons, and consider what-ifs.
 Questions to ask may include: